Lenzing Aktiengesellschaft (LNZ) - Total Liabilities

 About Lenzing Aktiengesellschaft

 Lenzing Aktiengesellschaft, together with its subsidiaries, produces and markets regenerated cellulosic fibers for textiles and nonwovens.
 The company operates through Division Fiber, Division Pulp, and Others segments.
-It offers lyocell, modal, and viscose fibers for application in textiles and nonwovens products, such as denim, activewear, lingerie and nightwear, home and interiors, luxury text… Read more
+It offers lyocell, modal, and viscose fibers for application in textiles and nonwovens products, such as denim, activewear, intimates, haute couture and footwear, home and interio… Read more